Page created on October 14, 2018. Last updated on October 14, 2021 at 15:52

-Complete loss of an organ or part due to failure of development in the embryo.
+Agenesis refers to complete loss of an organ or part due to development never beginning in the embryonic stage.

 Atrophy means that an organ or a tissue has been reduced in size due to a decrease in cell size and number.
 There are many causes of atrophy, and it may seem like too much to remember, but if you think over it, they are pretty logical.
 Let’s take a look at them.

 - This happens for example when you are immobilized for some time or if you used to work out a lot, and then stop.
 Your muscles become weaker and smaller because you didn’t use them.
 These situations are reversible since the cells decreases in size.
 However, if this immobility is prolonged, the cells will undergo apoptosis and there will be a decrease in both cell number and size.

 - This is loss of nerve supply that will result in muscle atrophy.